Baawre

-Baawre is an Indian television drama that used to air on Life OK.
+Baawre is an Indian television drama that aired on Life OK.
 It first began broadcasting on 2 June 2014 and went off air on 5 September 2014.
-The show starred Abhishek Rawat and Vinita Joshi Thakkar as two individuals who at first hate each other but eventually fall in love.
+The show stars Abhishek Rawat and Vinita Joshi Thakkar as two individuals who at first hate each other but eventually fall in love.
 The show was scripted by Neelesh Misra and produced by Sudhir Sharma for Sunshine Productions.

 Plot

 Nikumbh, a theatre director, a successful playwright who puts life in his plays and believes in his innate talent, aims to touch the skies with his hard work.
 He has a dedicated outlook towards life and love.
 Nikumbh does not believe in love and goes ahead to bump into his future love Yamini accidentally.
 The cupid struck them but with arguments.
 Yamini, a famous singer, whose life is only lined by her father Raghavendra Singh.
 She wants to live her life as her dad moulds it, no matter she gets happiness in it or not.
 He wants her to get him many civil contracts by using her singing talent and making good terms with the city bigwigs.
 Raghavendra is very ambitious and uses Yamini to make contacts.

 Yamini feels upset seeing her dad not supporting her at times, but his love keeps her going.
 Yamini's family is very loving and caring which makes her tough life simple.
 Her Maa and Dadi always take her side to counter Raghavendra when anything goes against Yamini's wish.
 Raghavendra wants the best for Yamini and himself too.
 He loves Yamini but his dreams are more important to him than her.
 Nikumbh and his best friend Azam hangout together, where Nikumbh passes most of the time bitching about Yamini.
 Azam is in love with Shaheen and finds ways to stick around her.
 Nikumbh helps him get Shaheen's mobile number and Azam is thankful to him.